 How To Publicly Shame Someone

 Public shaming isn’t always the right punishment, and it can be taken too far.
-But when done right, it’s the perfect way to punish selfish idiots for their misdeeds.
+But done right it’s the perfect way to punish selfish idiots.

 By Paula Kashtan